kwynncom/readable-primary-key/README.md

 The main result of this project is the opposite of human-readable keys.
 One day I will move code to another project.

+The human-readable part did happen eventually.
+I mention it further below.

-The main result is in my /php_extension folder.
+The main result of what this became is in my /php_extension folder.

 The extension gives one tools to create primary keys with many cores / threads without mutual exclusion / semaphores.